rairay91/gamescope-systemctl-user-services/README.md

 -> now inside this file type this content
 Note: In ExecStart sunshine need to be replaced with proper run command if sunshine is install from flatpak
-Note: if you want service to wait for few seconds before start you need to uncomment the line with content "ExecStart=/bin/bash -c 'sleep 10 && sunshine'" and comment the line with content "ExecStart=/bin/bash -c 'sunshine'", Uncommenting mean removing "#" from the begining of line and commenting means adding "#" at the begining of line.

-A. if sunshine is system package for bazzite, fedora atomic, nobara deck/htpc, cachyos-handheld edition user
+A. if sunshine is a system package for bazzite, fedora atomic, nobara deck/htpc, cachyos-handheld edition user

 [Unit]
 Description=Sunshine only in Game Mode